Journal of Fair Trade

 The Journal and the Fair Trade Society publish independent academic work, briefings and articles.
 They promote new voices and experiences from cooperatives, producer organisations and practitioners, as well as Fair Trade businesses and corporations striving to be responsible global citizens.
 The founders of this Journal want to encompass the full range of interests and voices that need to be heard on these issues.
 For information on how to submit to the Journal, please click here.

 The journal is biannual, published online in approx May and October.
-Subscription information can be found on our website.
+Membership information can be found on our website.